West Ohio Camps - COVID-19

 - If a camper, staff, or volunteer answers “yes” to any of the questions above they are not permitted to attend camp until they can provide the results of a negative COVID-19 test and/or are cleared to attend by a medical professional.

-- Campers, staff, and volunteers should be encouraged to make safe decisions and limit their interactions with others during the 10 days leading up to their event or start of work.
-This includes avoiding large gatherings and public events, travel and family vacations, and close contact with others outside of their household.
+- Campers, staff, and volunteers are encouraged to make safe decisions during the 10 days leading up to their event or start of work.

 Daily Health Assessment

-- Every camper, staff member, and volunteer must complete a daily health assessment every day while at camp.
+- Every camper, staff member, and volunteer must complete a daily health assessment while at camp.

 - Staff must also complete a daily health assessment on their days off during the summer.